Fujiyama Mama: Charts

+Cover versions

+Eileen Barton, a white pop singer, also recorded the song in March 1955 for Coral Records.
+The song was also covered by the American band Pearl Harbor and the Explosions.
 The song was also covered by a number of Japanese singers.
 The first notable cover was done in 1958 by Izumi Yukimura, whose rendition became a minor hit in the US in March 1959.
-It was also covered by Tamaki Sawa and Haruomi Hosono, the latter of whom is better known as the founder of Yellow Magic Orchestra.
+It was also covered by Tamaki Sawa, and Haruomi Hosono, the founder of Yellow Magic Orchestra.